0x161e-swei/column-store-solution/README.md

-# RUM system used for partitioning experiments
+# Column Store Database System with functionality of range partitioning

+Code based on skeleton from Harvard CS165.

 This should be filled with a workflow.